valarnet/valarnet-blog/posts/20230214-ospf-discontiguos-backbone-area.md

 **How does OSPF deal with a discontiguous backbone area?**

 **TL;DR:** ABRs are responsible for generating Summary LSAs and in the process information is lost.
 One OSPF rule to know and skip reading this entire post is - **ABRs do not take into SPF calculation consideration Summary LSAs received over a non-backbone area.** In contrast, if an ABR receives Summary LSA from another ABR over the backbone area, it regenerates a new Summary LSA and lists itself as the advertising router with the additional cost metric.

+Consider the following topology:

 ![](/static/img/ospf-discontiguous-area0.png)